rickosborne/cascades/md/23-3-5-and-his-lovely-assistant.md

 # And His Lovely Assistant

 I flipped the quarter through my fingers for the next two hours and came up with a crazy plan.
-The idea grew out of my interaction with Jim: if sight lines wouldn’t let me be unseen in the back, I’d have to do the trick in plain sight, with a bit of misdirection.
+The idea grew out of my interaction with Jim: if sight lines wouldn't let me be unseen in the back, I'd have to do the trick in plain sight, with a bit of misdirection.

 I caught Jim as he exited the lavatory just before lights-up.

-“Hey, Jim.
+"Hey, Jim.
-Can I talk with you for a minute?”
+Can I talk with you for a minute?"

 He cocked his head at me, but followed as I beckoned him to step into the galley.

-“Is something wrong?”
+"Is something wrong?"

 I leaned in close enough to his ear to be able to speak in a whisper.
-“I need your skills as an illusionist to help me with something.”
+"I need your skills as an illusionist to help me with something."

 He settled his weight against the countertop.
-“Of course.
+"Of course.
-What can I do?”
+What can I do?"

-“There’s a passenger in towards the back who has been acting suspicious.
+"There's a passenger in towards the back who has been acting suspicious.
 I need to keep an eye on them without being obvious.
-I need an excuse to be up towards the Smoking section looking back this way.”
+I need an excuse to be up towards the Smoking section looking back this way."

-“How can I help with that?”
+"How can I help with that?"

-“I need you to have trouble with your seatbelt.”
+"I need you to have trouble with your seatbelt."
 I reached down to the countertop and presented him with the belt we use for the safety demonstration.

 He took it and turned it over, examining it from every angle, clasping and unclasping the mechanism.